Enrollment for the current school year is closed.

-Space permitting, any student who resides within D49 is eligible to attend LTA.
+Space permitting, any student is eligible to attend LTA.
 LTA will not discriminate on the basis of race, color, ethnic background, national origin, gender, disability, or age.

 Class size may be approximately 25-29 students per class with two classes per grade, totaling 50-58 students per grade.
 Classes may be over-enrolled by two students per class to account for natural attrition.

 Students must be 5 years of age by October 1 to begin the current school year.

 Interested families will complete an online application for students who will be in Kindergarten through 11th grade.
 The enrollment process will,

 A. fill a new grade of Kindergarten students, and